SanderMertens/bake/README.md

 bin | Contains binary build artefacts (created by bake) .bake_cache | Contains temporary build artefacts, such as object files and generated code

 Bake will by default build any source file that is in the `src` directory.

+### Installing Miscellaneous Files
 Files in the `include` and `etc` directories are automatically copied to the project-specific locations in the bake environment, so they can be accessed from anywhere (see below).
 The `install` folder installs files directly to the bake environment, instead of to the project-specific locations.
 For example, the following files:

 ```
 my_app